eysilva/allpix_import/examples/neutron_detection/README.md

 description: "This example demonstrate the possibility to simulate neutron detection by conversion using neutron capture media.
 A Timepix3 detector with a Boron10/Polyethylene thin coating is exposed to a source of neutrons with a energy of 0.025 eV / 10 MeV."
 ---

 The physics list QGSP_BERT_HP is used.
 To obtain more realistic clusters for high energy deposit, the repulsion model of the `ProjectionPropagation` module, by setting the `repulsion_deposit` parameter as in the examples.
-The `repulsion_attenuation_factor` allow to modify the intensity of the repulsion simulated.
-It is an empirical paramter to be tuned to your experimental situation.
+The empirical `repulsion_attenuation_factor` allow to modify the intensity of the repulsion simulated.
+It is an empirical parameter to be tuned to your experimental situation.

 ## Thermal neutrons with B10

 Neutrons are captured by the Boron and a Lithium ion plus an alpha particle are emmited.
-Each detector detects one of the emmited particles.
-The Measurement of both decay products allow for a precise determination of the neutron origin.
+The  detector will see one of the emmited particles, allowing detection.

 ## Fast neutron detection with polyethylene